PlaidCloud/website/content/en/docs/concepts/storage/persistent-volumes.md

   same way as PVCs that have their `storageClassName` set to `""`.

-Depending on installation method, a default StorageClass may be deployed to a Kubernetes cluster by addon manager during installation.
+Depending on installation method, a default StorageClass may be deployed to a PlaidCloud cluster by addon manager during installation.

 When a PVC specifies a `selector` in addition to requesting a StorageClass, the requirements are ANDed together: only a PV of the requested class and with